Fuseteam/tethering-nm/README.md

 ## Usage

-- connect your Ubuntu Touch phone with your computer via USB
+- connect your Ubuntu Touch device with your computer via USB
+- turn wifi and mobile data off on your Ubuntu touch device
-- set your Ubuntu Touch phone in usb tethering mode
+- set your Ubuntu Touch device in usb tethering mode
 - on your computer run the tethering script:
 ```
 tethering
 ```
-- reconfigure your tethering interface on your Ubuntu Touch by running the following command:
+- run the following commands on your Ubuntu Touch device to reconfigure your tethering interface:
 ```
 nmcli connection down tethering
 nmcli connection modify tethering ipv4.method auto